sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : In the context of SACM, endpoint attributes are information elements that describe an endpoint characteristic of a target endpoint.
 Endpoint Attributes typically constitute Attributes that can be bundled into Subject (e.g. information about a specific network interface can be represented via a set of multiple AVP).

-Endpoint Characteristic:
+Endpoint Characteristics:

-: The state, configuration and composition an endpoint is in, including observerable behavior, e.g. sys-calls, log-files, or PDU emission on a network.
+: The state, configuration and composition of the software components and (virtual) hardware components a target endpoint is composed of, including observable behavior, e.g. sys-calls, log-files, or PDU emission on a network.

 Endpoint Characterization: